|Page 1 of 2|

 Find a freestyle BMX sprocket with the right amount of teeth

-On a Freestyle BMX the bike sprockets can be mounted with a bolt.
+On a Freestyle BMX, the bike sprockets can be mounted with a bolt.
 This is known as a bolt-drive.
 Some BMX bicycle sprockets are mounted on a spline-compatible crank.
 BMX bike sprockets are mounted on a spline-compatible crank allows more torque than bolt-drive.
 The reason is that the spline gives about 48 contact points between the sprocket and the crank opposed to the one offered in a bolt-drive.

-A sprocket with 48 contact points might sound like the obvious choice, but a lot of Freestyle BMX riders prefer a bolt-drive mounted sprocket, since it actually gives the rider the ability to tighten the sprockets.
+A sprocket with 48 contact points might sound like the obvious choice, but a lot of Freestyle BMX riders prefer a bolt-drive mounted sprocket since it actually gives the rider the ability to tighten the sprockets.

 We have a wide variety of different BMX bike sprockets that are compatible with both bolt-drive and spline-compatible cranks.
-These are delivered with a adapter for the purpose.
+These are delivered with an adapter for the purpose.
 Read more about this under the specific product description.

 If you are a very aggressive rider who regularly bites the rail or pavement, you might want to consider one of our guarded sprockets.

-We have a few guarded sprocket that comes with a extra layer of protection, since a piece of metal protects the teeth, and therefore and in many cases expands the lifetime of the sprocket.
+We have a few guarded sprocket that comes with an extra layer of protection, since a piece of metal protects the teeth, and therefore and in many cases expands the lifetime of the sprocket.
 A bit more expensive for sure, but it only takes one unfortunate crash and the extra money will be well spent.